 Andrea is a film scholar who obtained his Masters in Research of Film (Mres) at Edge Hill University by analysing the music biopic genre.

-"Mr.Ruggerio's Neighbourhood" was a fantastic season premiere for one of the most acclaimed television series of all time, The Sopranos.
-The episode divulges in the power struggle between the law and a life of crime.
-Stylistically, the episode revolves around the notion of watching and being watched, the voyeur and the aware subject.
-This focus is echoed throughout the cinematography, but it truly shines in the masterful choices of soundtrack.
-This article takes a closer listen into the tracks that are chosen and why they are eventually mashed together.
+This focus is echoed in the cinematography, but it truly shines in the masterful choices of soundtrack.
+This article takes a closer listen to the tracks that are chosen and why they are mashed together.

 © 2021 Andrea Sciambarella